Having teenagers on the worship team has its ups and downs.

 The best part is their raw passion – they are excited about everything.
 However, this burning passion doesn’t always translate into a discipline to prepare.

-Several months ago, I brought on a young electric guitar player.
+I remember bringing on a young electric guitar player.
 He proved his skill during the audition but became unreliable fairly quickly after implementing him on to the team.

 The third time he was scheduled, he didn’t respond to the request and didn’t show up to rehearsal.
 After service, he let me know that he received the request but just had too much going on that week.